platformsh/platformsh-docs/docs/src/languages/php/xdebug.md

 From your local checkout of your application, run `platform environment:xdebug` (or just `platform xdebug`) to open an SSH tunnel to the server.
 That SSH tunnel will allow your IDE and the server to communicate debug information securely.

-By default, Xdebug operates on port 9000.
+By default, Xdebug operates on port 9003.
+(Xdebug 2 used port 9000).
 Generally, it is best to configure your IDE to use that port.
 If you wish to use an alternate port use the `--port` flag.

 To close the tunnel and terminate the debug connection, press `Ctrl-C`.